Autism Teaching Methods: DIR®/Floortime

 In a 2005 study, Dr. Greenspan and Serena Wieder Ph.D. reported on 16 teens who had responded favorably to DIR/Floortime therapy in their early childhoods.
 Ten to 15 years later, these boys had "healthy peer relationship and solid academic skills," according to the Interdisciplinary Council on Developmental and Learning Disorders (ICDL), which Dr. Greenspan chaired.
 Dr. Greenspan died in 2010.

-Floortime DVD Training Series.
-Set 1 The Basics: Relating and Communicating by Stanley Greenspan M.D. and Serena Wieder Ph.D.
-This two-disk set (currently out of stock) teaches the basics of using the Floortime Method to teach your child or student.
+Floortime DVD Training Series, Set 1 - The Basics: Relating and Communicating by Dr. Greenspan and Serena Wieder Ph.D.
+This two-disk set teaches the basics of using the Floortime Method to teach your child or student.
 Floortime DVD Training Series.
 Set 2 Sensory Regulation and Social Interaction for families who understand the basics.
 FloortimeDVD Training Series.
 Set 3: Symbolic and Logical Thinking completes their training series.

 In The Child With Special Needs: Encouraging Intellectual and Emotional Growth, Dr. Greenspan, Dr. Wieder and Robin Simons take aim at children with various developmental disorders, including autism, PDD and delayed speech.